mozilla/global-sprint/_articles/participants.md

 You’re not required to attend both full days of the Sprint-- though you’re welcome to!
 But if you do join us, be sure to allow enough Sprinting time to meaningfully contribute to a project-- usually two or three hours.

 Whether you work from home or at a site, you’ll use free online collaboration tools like online chat, video conferencing, and GitHub.
 If you’re new to these tools, don’t worry!
-There’s more about these tools in the section “Finding Tasks and Collaborating at the Sprint.”
+There is information about these tools in the section “Collaboration Tools.”